-One of the basic differences between a service panel and a sub-panel is that at the sub-panel, the neutral bus bar floats.
-This means that the bus bar is electrically insulated from the metal cabinet and the grounding bus bar.
-This is typically achieved by first attaching to the metal cabinet a mounting plate of plastic or some other non-conductive material to which is the neutral bus bar is then attached attached.
+One of the basic differences between a service panel and a sub-panel is that at the sub-panel, the neutral bus bar must be electrically isolated from the grounding bus bar.
+This is typically achieved by first attaching to the metal cabinet a mounting plate of plastic or some other non-conductive material to which is the neutral bus bar is then attached.

 The degree to which a bonded neutral in a sub-panel is dangerous depends on who you ask.
 It's recommended that you not state the degree to which a bonded neutral is serious unless you feel that you can explain your reasoning clearly and logically in court.
 It's best just to state that it is improper, recommend correction by a qualified electrical contractor, and move on.